-Natasha is an underwriter in the Contingent Legal Risk team.
-Before joining Liberty GTS in 2021, Natasha worked in litigation finance as an Investment Manager at London based funder Augusta, focusing on High Court litigation in financial services and the energy and infrastructure sector.

-Prior to working in litigation finance, Natasha was an associate in the dispute resolution team at international law firm Watson Farley & Williams, where she spent five years acting for a wide range of clients, particularly in the energy, real estate, and construction sectors, on high-value, often cross-border claims.
-Natasha graduated from Cambridge University (BA Hons) before completing her Diploma in Law and LPC at London College of Law.
+Before joining Liberty GTS, Natasha was an Investment Manager at global legal finance firm, Augusta Ventures, specialising in High Court litigation in financial services and the energy & infrastructure sector.
+In that role she focused on the origination of investment opportunities, legal diligence, financial structuring and asset management.
+Prior to working in litigation finance, Natasha spent five years in the dispute resolution team at Watson Farley & Williams, where she acted for a wide range of clients, particularly in the energy, real estate and construction sectors, on claims which were typically high-value and multijurisdictional in nature.
+Whilst at WFW Natasha gained extensive experience of formal and informal dispute resolution, including adjudication and mediation, and in the protection of assets and enforcement in the English courts.
+Natasha graduated from Cambridge University (BA Hons) before completing her Diploma in Law and LPC at College of Law, London.